open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 Alternative methods exist for setting up resource attributes.
 For more information, see [Resources](/docs/instrumentation/java/resources/).

-To verify your code, buld and run the app:
+To verify your code, build and run the app:

 ```sh
 gradle assemble